cnthiesen/quantum-innovation-challenge/index.md

         <br>
         - Travel costs and accomodation for all teams are sponsored and will be covered.
         <br>
-        - Until the end of December 2025 the top 5 teams will receive access to the Gefion Supercomputer.</dd>
+        - Until the end of December 2025 the top 5 teams will have access to the Gefion Supercomputer.</dd>

         <dd><b>Phase III (Q1/Q2 2026)</b>
         <br>